kibook/s1kd-tools/tools/s1kd-newimf/README.md

 -I &lt;date&gt;
 The issue date of the new ICN metadata file in the form of YYYY-MM-DD.

+-m &lt;remarks&gt;
+Set the remarks for the new ICN metadata file.

 -n &lt;issue&gt;
 The issue number of the new ICN metadata file.